Sabeni

-Silat Sabeni Tenabang (Sabeni Silat of Tenabang), often shorten as Sabeni silat, is one of the Betawinese pencak silat (Betawi: maen pukulan) styles.
+Silat Sabeni Tenabang (Sabeni Silat of Tenabang), often shortened as Sabeni silat, is one of the Betawinese pencak silat (Betawi: maen pukulan) styles.
 The style was created by its eponymous founder Sabeni bin Canam around the end of the 19th century, when Indonesia was still in the Dutch colonial period.
 It was originally developed in the Tanah Abang district, now part of Central Jakarta, Indonesia.

 In 2019, the Sabeni silat was recognized as an intangible cultural heritage of Jakarta, with Registration No.: 201900925.

 History

 Sabeni bin Canam was born in 1860 in Kebon Pala hamlet of Tanah Abang.
 He learned silat from Hajji Syuhud and Hajji Ma'il, the Betawinese martial artists who lived in the vicinity of Tanah Abang.
 He then combined the skills he learned from his two masters, and with their permissions created the Sabeni silat style.

 During the Dutch colonial period, Sabeni worked as a public security head (Betawi: serean) at the subdistrict level (Dutch: Onderdistrict).
 The Sabeni silat school history recorded that Sabeni started to become recognized when he won in a friendly match against a well-known silat champion from Kemayoran district.
 He then won against several Kuntau masters sent by Dutch landlords to fight him in public fights at Prinsen Park (now Lokasari Park, Mangga Besar); and during the Japanese occupation period, he continued to win against Japanese martial artists in matches organized by the Japanese military administration (Japanese: Gunseikanbu).
 Sabeni's disciples took part in the physical resistance during the Indonesian struggle for independence.

 Sabeni died on August 15, 1945, and his silat style was continued by his descendants and disciples.
 In 2016, there were at least 6 silat schools or silat communities that taught Sabeni silat style in the Tanah Abang district.